Contact Lens Care

 When it comes to contacts, does one size fit all?

-Unfortunately for the manufacturers, contact lenses do not all come in one size, with each lens having a specific base curve and diameter.
-This is because people have different sized eyeballs, and some even suffer from astigmatism – meaning their eyeball is less round and is more like a rugby ball in shape.
+There is no ‘one size fits all’ contact lens.
+Unfortunately, contact lenses do not all come in one size, with each lens having a specific base curve and diameter.
+This is because people have different sized eyeballs, and some have astigmatism – which means their eyeball is less round and more like a rugby ball in shape.
 In these cases, it’s not just base curve and diameter that affect the size and shape of a contact lens, the axis of a lens is also important if you’re wearing toric contacts to correct astigmatism.

 How are contact lenses made?